 I. PRELAB ASSIGNMENT:

-- 1. What is the electrical resistivity, density and melting temperature of Aluminum, Copper and Gold? - 2.
+- 1. What is the density and melting temperature of Al? - 2.
 Among aluminum, gold and copper, which has the best electrical properties?
-Copper is commonly used in IC taking the position of aluminum, which was employed before a decade.
-Which is the reason for copper preference but not gold and aluminum.
+Aluminum is commonly used in IC, but not gold and copper.
+Why not?

 II.
 LAB WORK: